Will7838/Christmas-lights/README.md

 3. Connect the positive pins from the pixel strip to the 5v supply (red wires) on the PSU
 4. Connect the negative pins to the black wires on the PSU *NOTE: You need to run a length of wire from the center of the pixel strip (meaning the point where the two sets join together) back to the PSU and connect it to the same + and - terminals as you did for the + and - pins at the start of the strip.
 The wires inside of the pixel strip are very small and if you don't add a "power boost" in the middle of the strip, the pixels at the end furtherest from the PSU end up a bit dim.*
+5. Connect a wire from the negative terminal on the PSU to the ground on the arduino.